 I teach at the University of California, Irvine, where I’m currently Chair of the Department of Logic and Philosophy of Science.
 I grew up in Austria and received my doctorate in philosophy from the University of Salzburg in 2006.
-Afterwards I spent two years as a postdoc at the Konrad Lorenz Institute for Evolution and Cognition Research near Vienna.
-I joined UC Irvine in 2008.
+Before joining UC Irvine in 2008, I spent two years as a postdoc at the Konrad Lorenz Institute for Evolution and Cognition Research near Vienna.
+I am an editor of The Review of Symbolic Logic.
 For more information see my CV.

 I’m interested in game and decision theory, philosophy of science, the foundations of probability, the theory of measurement, and the philosophy of biology.